Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This article is the first to present a novel Bayesian approach for predictive inference of outdoor air quality using high-resolution satellite images, when these images lie on a low-dimensional noise-corrupted manifold.
 Our methodology exploits two powerful ideas, data sketching and stacking, to eliminate the necessity for computationally demanding manifold structure estimation, providing accurate point predictions and predictive uncertainties.
 The computation of the posterior predictive distribution does not rely on MCMC sampling, and our framework is amenable to parallel implementation, resulting in substantial reductions in computation and storage costs.
 Empirical findings underscore the significantly improved point prediction and predictive uncertainty of our approach compared to existing methods.

-Future research directions will extend our framework to handle large sample sizes using distributed Bayesian inference \citep{guhaniyogi2022distributed,guhaniyogi2023distributed}, exploring applications to non-Gaussian or multivariate outcomes, and simultaneous estimation of the intrinsic dimensionality of the manifold alongside predictive inference for the outcome.
+As an immediate future work, we will extend our framework to study joint predictive inference of outdoor air quality with remote-sensing images jointly over $30$ cities.
+This investigation will naturally require the model to handle large $p$ as well as large $n$.
+To handle large sample sizes we will explore distributed Bayesian inference \citep{guhaniyogi2022distributed,guhaniyogi2023distributed}.
+Additionally, exploring applications to non-Gaussian or multivariate outcomes, and simultaneous estimation of the intrinsic dimensionality of the manifold alongside predictive inference for the outcome are also part of our future research directions.